ahjolinna/mpv-conf/README.md

 ![mpv-conf Preview](http://i.imgur.com/5B881oX.png)

 #### Summary :
-This is my first version of MPV(-build-git) with some premade conf files, and with MVtools support ( Motion Interpolation aka smooth motion).
+This is my own MPV premade conf files, what I try make is semi-automatic script to define what settings should be used

 #### Basic info:
 * ytdl works out of the box, there is A LOT "keyboard bindings", it should support every codec what mpv and ffmpeg can/has (even non-free codecs)